sonv/latex-preview-nvim/README.md

 Renders via MathJax in a long-running Node daemon.
 Pulls custom macros from your buffer and any local `.sty` files automatically.

+**WARNING**: This plugin only works with terminal that support graphics such as Kitty or iTerm2, WezTerm, Ghostty.
+Personally, I've only tested with Kitty, however.

 ## What it looks like

 Demo: